alduxvm/DronePilot/README.md

 ## Supported flight controllers:

-* Multiwii boards (using MSP)
+* Multiwii boards (using MSP).
+Currently using on this examples a naze32.

-* Pixhawk / PX4 / APM (using mavlink & drone kit)
+* Pixhawk / PX4 / APM (using mavlink & DroneKit 2.0)

 ## Supported companion computers:

-* Raspberry Pi
+* Raspberry Pi (B+, 2 or Zero)

 * oDroid U3

-Note: Code is in python, so, any linux computer would be able tu run it.
+Note: Code is in python, so, any linux companion computer should be able tu run it.